tvl83/DeveloperDocumentation/src/content/sdk-documentation/getting-started.md

 <div class="objective-c swift language-only">

 {{#markdown}}
 There are two ways to get started with the RobotKit SDK, simply exploring samples in the [RobotKit SDK](https://github.com/orbotix/Sphero-iOS-SDK/zipball/master) or by integrating the RobotKit SDK into your own project.
-The steps below are for integrating into your own project.

 #### iOS Prerequisites